HFAnalyticsLab/mobility_scoping/README.md

 * Anne Alarilla
 * Jay Hughes

-Mai Stafford, David Finch and Charles Tallack were part of the project team and provided feedback which was used to update the code.
+Mai Stafford, David Finch and Charles Tallack as part of the project team provided feedback which was used to update the code.

 ## License
 This project is licensed under the [MIT License](https://github.com/HFAnalyticsLab/domcare_hospital_LBBD/blob/master/LICENSE).